John Goode (Virginia politician)

 John Goode Jr. (May 27, 1829 – July 14, 1909) was a Virginia attorney and Democratic politician.
 He served in both the United States Congress and the Confederate Congress, and was a colonel in the Confederate Army.
 He was Solicitor General of the United States during the presidency of Grover Cleveland.
-He was known as "the grand old man of Virginia."
+He was known as "the grand old man of Virginia".

 Early life

 Goode was born in Liberty (now Bedford), the county seat of Bedford County, Virginia.
 He was first son of Ann (née Leftwich) and John Goode (1796-1876), a veteran of the War of 1812, who lived on a plantation and enslaved 39 individuals.
 His paternal grandfather, Edmund Goode, fought in the American Revolutionary War, then moved from Caroline County westward to the Peaks of Otter area of what became Bedford County.
 His maternal great grandfather, Joel Leftwich, fought in the American Revolutionary War and the War of 1812.

 Goode was educated at the New Fields School, the New London Academy and Emory and Henry College, graduating in 1848.
-He studied law the Lexington Law School (now Washington and Lee University School of Law) and was admitted to the Virginia bar in April 1851.
+He studied law at the Lexington Law School (now Washington and Lee University School of Law) and was admitted to the Virginia bar in April 1851.